Pankajupadhyay01/MERN_Task/README.md

-## Please Create 2 env one on the backend folder and the other in the front End folder name of the env as .env
+## Please Create 2 env one on the backend folder and the other in the front End folder name the env file as .env on both folder

 # env for backend